shubham-kantt/KoOt1.0/README.md

 # KoOt1.0
-This is an XOR based Encrypter and Decrypter.
+This is an XOR based Encrypter and Decrypter model.